asynchronics/multishot/README.md

 ## Implementation

-The implementation uses only 2 read-modify-write operations to poll the receiver's future (or none if the value is already present) and typically 1 or 2 read-modify-write for sending, depending whether a waker was registered or not.
+Sending, receiving and recycling a sender are lock-free operations; the last two are additionally wait-free.

-Overall, compared to a non-reusable one-shot channel such as Tokio's, the only extra cost is 1 read-modify-write operation if and only if a waker was already registered when the value is sent.
-The implementation of Multishot partially offsets this small extra cost, however, by using arithmetic atomic operations when sending a value rather than typically more expensive compare-and-swap operations.
+Polling requires no read-modify-write (RMW) operation if the value is readily available, 1 RMW if this is the first waker update and 2 RMWs otherwise.
+Sending needs 1 RMW if no waker was registered, and typically 2 RMW if one was registered.
+Compared to a non-reusable one-shot channel such as Tokio's, the only extra cost is 1 RMW in case the waker was updated (which is rare in practice).
+Also, the implementation of `multishot` partially offsets this extra cost by using arithmetic atomic operations when sending rather than the typically more expensive compare-and-swap operation.

 ## License